 Grab some gum

-If you would like to avoid giving in to a sugar craving completely, try chewing a stick of gum.
-Research has shown that chewing gum can reduce food cravings.
+If you would like to avoid giving in to a craving completely, try chewing sugar-free gum.
+Research has shown that chewing gum can trick your brain into feeling full and hence reduce food cravings.

 Reach for fruit

 Keep fruit handy for when sugar cravings hit.
 You will get fiber and nutrients together with some sweetness.
 And replenish on foods like nuts, seeds, and dried fruits.
 Supplementing sugar cravings by eating healthy might solve your cravings as well.